Damianita: Diminutive Flowering Shrub

 Size and Growth Rate

-They are moderately fast growers that reach their full size in only a few seasons.
-Plants form an attractive mound, typically 6 to 12 inches tall by 1 foot wide, but can grow slightly larger.
+Damianita is a moderately fast grower that reaches its full size in only a few seasons.
+It forms an attractive mound, typically 6 to 12 inches tall by 1 foot wide, but can grow slightly larger.

-Flowers are small, but they’re so tightly packed, plants in bloom really stand out.
+It usually blooms most of the year.
+Flowers are small, but they’re so tightly packed that flowering plants really stand out.

 close up of damianita flowers